 In Half Moon Bay California lives an aging Cypress tree, old enough to have nubs only, where branches used to be, a tree shaped over the years by the winds coming off the Pacific.
-My then twenty-something daughter Heather introduced me to this magnificent testimony to age and beauty, to resilience, to generosity of habitat, but above all, to its mystery.
+My then twenty-something daughter Heather introduced me to this magnificent testimony to age and beauty, to resilience, to a generosity of habitat, but above all, to its mystery.
 By that very mystery, a person like myself could stand at a distance from this magnificent tree – at one moment utterly appreciative yet separate – and at the next moment, one with the tree as I was once one with all trees, one with all life, the boundaries disappearing between that which we held in common, the tree and I – water, sunlight, stardust, dirt, but even more – the resilience, the generosity, and – although I don’t necessarily attribute this to the Cypress – my own hope and a longing to be at home in this world, with purpose, with compassion, and at peace.

 Here’s how it happened; Heather made me climb it.
 I was, at the time, fifty-three years old, and it probably wasn’t what my orthopedist would have been willing to sign off on.
 Yet, possessed of a cellular memory of my tree-climbing childhood, and still willing to embrace a challenge, I followed Heather up the tree.

 Suddenly there was no Heather; she had disappeared into the uppermost boughs of the Cypress, and try as I might, I could see absolutely no way through.
-Suddenly I knew without doubt I was fifty-three years old and soon to become my orthopedist’s nightmare.
+Suddenly I knew, without doubt, I was fifty-three years old and soon to become my orthopedist’s nightmare.

 At one moment the utter density of the Cypress canopy, at the next, the same blue sky above me as the sky I had abandoned when I took that first step.
 As my head broke through, and then my shoulders and torso, there was Heather, flat on her back, cradled by the branches as though she were in the arms of the universe.
 She was.
-I lay down beside her, not believing for a moment, that the branches would hold me as well, but of course they did.
+I lay down beside her, not believing for a moment, that the branches would hold me as well, but of course, they did.

 I had no idea and no concern about time; we were bathed by the wind coming off the ocean, the same wind that lifted single feathers of the hawks and gulls and terns.
 We stayed until the sentinels of brown pelicans, one group close on the wings of the next, pelicans heading for the rock of their namesake, to roost for the night.

 That afternoon and early evening, I knew myself to be of one substance with the universe, distinct yet of one being.
 This is the foundation for everything I write.